Brandeis Alumni, Family and Friends

 “I came from very humble beginnings,” Roberts told the crowd.
 “Because of the generosity of selfless donors and life-changers like yourselves, my far-reaching dream of one day becoming a medical doctor has been realized.”

 Create possibilities for students by giving to student scholarships.
-Visit our giving page and select "General Scholarships" as the designation.
+Visit our giving page and select "General Scholarship" as the designation.

 About the Author